 In December of last year, a little show called Bridgerton dropped on Netflix.
 Perhaps you’ve heard of it?
 Based on a series of romance novels by Julia Quinn, Bridgerton became an overnight smash and the most streamed show in Netflix history.

 After bingeing the show, many viewers became interested in the source material and began reading Quinn’s novels.
 Some fans took to Twitter to share their surprise upon discovering that while the show is diverse in its casting, the books the series is based on, are not.
 Frankly, Quinn’s Bridgerton books are over twenty years old and some of the content has not aged well.
 Yes, Julia Quinn’s books are frothy and delightful.
 She is the queen of writing witty dialogue and her books frequently make me laugh out loud.
-And while the Bridgertons are an historical romance staple, in romance years, they’re dinosaurs.
+And while the Bridgerton series is an historical romance staple, in romance years, those books are dinosaurs.

 Romance is a genre that is constantly evolving.
 While traditional publishing doesn’t move as quickly as it should, romance has become more diverse in recent years.
-And with so many fantastic romances being published by authors of color and LGBTQ+ authors, it does beg the question, why the Bridgertons?
+And with so many fantastic romances being published by authors of color and LGBTQ+ authors, it does beg the question, why Bridgerton?

 As a fan, it can be difficult to acknowledge that something you loved when you were younger has not stood the test of time.
 American society today is more diverse and inclusive than ever, and yet entertainment remains largely cisgender, heterosexual, and white.